ryanwi/omniauth-signalwire/README.md

 # OmniAuth SignalWire

-This is the official OmniAuth strategy for authenticating to SignalWire.
+This is an OmniAuth strategy for authenticating to SignalWire.

 ## Basic Usage